top of page

 PALMER TOWNSHIP

-The regular meeting of the Palmer Township Board was called to order at 7:00 p.m. at the Palmer Township Hall, with Supervisors Ganz, Demeules, and Larson present.
-Also present were, Amy Bragelman Township Clerk, and Roger Johnson Treasurer.
+The regular meeting of the Palmer Township Board was called to order at 7:00 p.m. at the Palmer Township Hall, with Chairman Ganz, Supervisor Demeules, and Supervisor Wipper present.
+Also, present was Amy Bragelman Township Clerk, and Roger Johnson Treasurer.
 The meeting was opened with the Pledge of Allegiance.

 Treasurer’s Report: Roger Johnson read the balances from the Treasurer's report.
-Chairman Ganz made a motion to approve the Treasurer’s Report.
-Supervisor Demeules seconded the motion.
-Motion carried unanimously.
+Supervisor Demeules made a motion to approve the Treasurer’s Report.
+Supervisor Wipper seconded the motion.
+The motion carried unanimously.

-Approval of Minutes: Supervisor Demeules made a motion to approve the August minutes as written.
-Supervisor Larson seconded it and the motion carried.
-Clerk Amy will add an addendum to the July 11th Minutes.
+Approval of Minutes: Supervisor Demeules made a motion to approve the August minutes Supervisor Wipper seconded it and the motion carried.

 OLD BUSINESS: